Don Sharp: War service

 Sharp was invalided out before the city fell to the Japanese.
 He returned to Melbourne and recuperated at Heidelberg Hospital.
-He spent the majority of his war service in Melbourne, appearing in amateur theatre productions of "Quality Street" and "The Late Christopher Bean" as well as recorded broadcasts and ABC plays.
+Sharp spent the majority of his war service in Melbourne, appearing in amateur theatre productions of Quality Street and The Late Christopher Bean as well as recorded broadcasts and ABC plays.

-In early 1943 he moved to Hobart.
+In early 1943 Sharo moved to Hobart.
 He appeared in a theatre production of Interval by Sumner Locke Elliott, also serving as assistant director.
-Following this he appeared in a theatre revue, Khaki Capers, notably in a sketch which figured a flag flown over the air force station in Singapore which Sharp had brought back with him.
+Following this he appeared in a theatre revue, Khaki Kapers, notably in a sketch which figured a flag flown over the air force station in Singapore which Sharp had brought back with him.

 Sharp was discharged from the air force on 17 March 1944 at the rank of corporal.